-- tThis requires rules for which IEs to add or not and cannot more clear to describe which IE is used or not used, and which IE is added for the special service.
+This requires rules for which IEs to add or not and cannot clearly describe which IE is used or not used, as well as which IE is added for the special service.
+Requires that all service TSs must updated only if there is a change on the only top-level IEs TS 32.290 is updated.

-Editor’s note: Further evaluation is FFS.
+6.6 Conclusions

-6.6 Conclusion
+Editor’s note: Conclusions is FFS.